 Cardiorenal syndrome risk factors include:

 Cardiorenal syndrome doesn’t have one “gold standard” test a healthcare provider can use to diagnose it.
-A provider may get information by examining the amount of fluid in your body by assessing your heart, lungs, abdomen, legs and blood vessels.
-Also, they may order imaging studies or blood tests.
+A provider may get information by examining the amount of fluid in your body.
+They do this by assessing your heart, lungs, belly, legs and blood vessels.
+Also, they may order various tests.

 Healthcare providers can diagnose cardiorenal syndrome with: